STAMP AND COIN GALLERIES©

-The 1918 Jenny Invert unique Plate # Block of Four - the 'stuff of dreams' - sold in 1951 for $18,250, in 1989 for $1.1 million, and in 2005 for $2.97 million, and increase of 16,274%.
-Along with many other philatelic treasures, the Jenny Invert Plate # Block of Four is displayed in the Smithsonian National Postal Museum's new 12,000 square feet William H. Gross Gallery.
+The 1918 Jenny Invert unique Plate # Block of Four - the 'stuff of dreams' - sold in 1951 for $18,250, in 1989 for $1.1 million, and in 2005 for $2.97 million, an increase of 16,274%.
+Along with many other philatelic treasures, the Jenny Invert Plate # Block of Four is displayed in the Smithsonian National Postal Museum's new 12,000 sq ft William H. Gross Gallery.

-1918 Jenny Inverted Center, the unique Plate # Block of Four sold for $2.97 million in 2005.
+1918 Jenny INVERTED CENTER, the unique Plate # Block of Four, sold for $2.97 million in 2005.

 Normal stamp Black 100% omitted

-Jay is a former consultant to the prestigious Scott Stamp Catalogue, since 1868 the premier annual philatelic reference essential for millions of collectors, dealers and investors around the world - the indispensable 'standard of the industry.'
+Jay is a former consultant-contributor to the prestigious Scott Stamp Catalogue, since 1868 the premier annual philatelic reference essential for millions of collectors, dealers and investors around the world - the indispensable 'standard of the industry.'

-24¢ 1869 Pictorial INVERTED CENTER - depicting 23 Founders at the signing
+24¢ 1869 Pictorial INVERTED CENTER depicting (in just 3/8" x 5/8") 23 Founders (nine with faces!) presenting a

-Phones: 818.905.1111 or 818.515.1222
+Phones: 818.905.1111 or 818.515.1222 Fax: 818.905.1114